Blockstream/satellite/doc/dual-satellite.md

 Once you have the required hardware parts, the next step is to configure the receivers using the host computer.
 To do so, regardless of the adopted hardware, you must create separate configuration files for each receiver.
 Then, you can execute commands independently (for each receiver) by switching the configuration file.

-With the GUI, you can do so by opening two GUI instances and creating or loading distinct configurations on the Settings tab, as shown below:
+With the GUI, you can do so by opening two GUI instances and creating or loading distinct configurations on the Settings sub-tab of the Receiver tab, as shown below:

 ![GUI Create or Load Configuration](img/gui_create_load_config.png?raw=true)